Estimating fast mean-reverting jumps in electricity market models: Proofs

 {\it Step 3).} Finally we obtain the decomposition

 and we conclude by applying Proposition \ref{estimatorc}, replacing $\widehat s_n$ by $\widehat s_n^{\mathrm{oracle}}$ and studying the order of each term carefully.

 \vip

-{\bf Acknowledgements.} This research is supported by the department OSIRIS (Optimization, SImulation, RIsk and Statistics for Energy Markets) of EDF and by the FiME (Finance for Energy Markets) Research Initiative which is greatfully acknowledged.
+{\bf Acknowledgements.} This research is supported by the department OSIRIS (Optimization, SImulation, RIsk and Statistics for Energy Markets) of EDF and by the FiME (Finance for Energy Markets) Research Initiative.
+The inputs of two anonymous referees are greatfully acknowledged.